nZEDb/nZEDb/README.md

 - Optional sharing of comments with other nZEDb sites
 - Optional tmux (terminal session multiplexing) engine that provides thread, database and performance monitoring
 - Image and video samples
-- sabnzbd integration web, API and pause/resume
+- SABnzbd/NZBGet integration (web, API and pause/resume)
-- CouchPotato integration web and API
+- CouchPotato integration (web and API)

 ## Prerequisites